danvk/boggle-paper/paper/content.typ

 By construction, no ChoiceNode $n$ in an Orderly Tree will have `ORDER[n.cell]` greater than any of its parents.
-So if a path begins 14→6 in the tree, then it may only continue to cells 1 or 4, since those are lower numbers.
+So if a path begins 14→6 in the tree, then it may only continue to cells 1 or 4, since those are lower numbers for adjacent cells.
 (14→6→9 is a valid path, but it would be added to the tree as 14→9→6.)
-Intuitively, if cell $A$ has a child on cell $B$, then this represents all the paths through the board that skip cells between $A$ and $B$ in the canonical order.
+Intuitively, if a ChoiceNode with $"cell"=A$ has a child with a choice on cell $B$, then this represents all the paths through the board that skip cells between $A$ and $B$ in the canonical order.